ozkantuba/CreativeProgrammingI/Assignments/Week12_FinalProject.md

 The goal should be a project that you're personally invested in, and that you procrastinate all other projects to work on!

 ### PROJECT CALENDAR
-**Nov 16:** Final project assigned, work on project proposals and rough prototypes.
+**Nov 16:** Final project assigned, work on your concept statement and rough prototypes.
-**Nov 30:** Tuba out of town, no class!
+**Nov 24:** Due for rough concept statements and mindmaps **Nov 30:** Tuba out of town, no class!
 Continue working on projects.
 **Dec 7:** Rough prototypes due, demos of work in progress and work day.
 **Dec 21:** Final projects due uploaded to Canvas and Tumblr with the process documentation.